pyyzz/AllTheThings/README.md

 ## Release Schedule
 There are two release types, alpha build and official release.
-- Alpha builds
+- Alpha Build
     - Released at 7:00 UTC every day.
-- Official releases
+- Official Release
     - Scheduled every Sunday.
     - Expected to be updated on the first day of any major WoW update, with frequent releases in the following days.